Mintsoft print integration - Chrome extension

 Automatic Printing

-The extension can print automatically for single print mode, which is the recommended method of using it.
+The extension can print automatically for single print mode, which is recommended.

 There is no automatic printing for batches, even if ticked it will not apply for this method.
-Triggering printing from a success dialog is already automatic, so ticking this option will have no impact on this process.
+Triggering printing from a success dialog is already automatic, so ticking this option will have no impact.

 Remove order number prefix